parmsam/cs-learning-tips/README.md

         * Use them to reinforce your understanding or learn something new
     * Use ChatGPT as a learning tool
         * https://chat.openai.com/
         * Use it for confirm or clarify on concepts that you might be confused about.
+It can fill your knowledge gaps like a personal tutor.
 Trust but verify.
 Talk to me about this if you want to learn more.
     * Write your own code and share it on your Github
         * Share your own unique school or for fun projects you’ve worked on
             * Always give credit to collaborators and be honest with your level of contribution